 Physicians can ease their employees' concerns by helping them locate new jobs.
 A physician can encourage a buyer who assumes the practice to hire the staff.
 When notifying colleagues of the transition, the physician can send along employee résumés.
 Physicians also can inform sales representatives of the transition.
 Sales staff members often know of openings and can spread the word regarding experienced employees who are looking for new opportunities.

-Whether you are planning to retire soon or just considering a professional practice change, TMA's revised publication, Transitions: Legal Considerations in Selling or Closing a Medical Practice , will be of interest to you.
+Whether you are planning to retire soon or just considering a professional practice change, TMA's revised publication, Closing or Selling Your Medical Practice, will be of interest to you.
 The book covers notification of patients and employees, valuation of a medical practice, legal issues in practice sales, retention of medical records, dealing with subpoenas and legal issues after retirement, and information on TMA membership and benefits after retirement.

 Last Updated On